 “We reviewed the scientific evidence of 100 AI products in radiology and only about a third even have scientific evidence.
 From those papers, most demonstrate the ability to detect or quantify something with a certain performance, but little studies have been done that actually show the impact of that.
 How does that change the judgement of the radiologist?
 How does that influence the patient’s treatment or outcome?
 Do we gain life quality or save money?“

 At Aidence, we are working with partner hospitals to gather data-driven evidence and provide a clear overview of the impact on practitioners, patients and costs.
-We’ve made an important announcement on that recently.
+We’ve made an important announcement about that recently.

 The table below summarises this analysis of the impact of AI clinical applications on the four healthcare value drivers.
 As workflow prioritisation and allocation are anyway done by humans, AI adds little value there.
 AI solutions for the detection of incidental findings and for quantification, on the other hand, can make a difference in medical imaging today.
-For the practitioners, time-saving systems are needed to deal with the high workload,.
+For practitioners, time-saving systems are needed to deal with the high workload,

 AI for the detection of incidental findings can also be a part of preventative medicine to improve public health.
 Patients diagnosed at more severe stages of their diseases are harder to treat, as treatments are less effective at late stages.
 These treatments are also more expensive for healthcare systems.
 Quantification AI can further play a role in precision diagnostics, enabling appropriate clinical decision-making.
 Again, this would benefit patient outcomes and remain cost-effective.